 The company recently identified a bug that stored unmasked passwords in an internal log.
 Twitter found this error itself, removed the passwords and is now looking at how it can prevent this from happening again.

-Twitter has advised it has fixed the bug, and has no reason to believe the passwords left Twitter’s systems or were misused by anyone.
+Twitter has also advised it has fixed the bug, and has no reason to believe the passwords left Twitter’s systems or were misused by anyone.

 Does it affect me?